Norway Convention Centre

 Norway's largest exhibition and congress centre, Norway Convention Centre, just outside Oslo, serves both as an international arena for exhibitions, congresses and events, and as a meeting place for local activities.
 A new setting provides increased opportunities, and modern facilities reinforce the experience for events large and small.

 Norway Convention Centre can host up to 12,000 delegates and has, together with a 355-room on-site hotel, very flexible facilities with a total of 55 meeting rooms of different sizes.
-The centre is only 11 minutes by train or 15 minutes by car from Oslo Central Station and 12 minutes by train from Oslo Airport Gardermoen.
+Norway Convention Centre is only 11 minutes by train or 15 minutes by car from Oslo Central Station and 12 minutes by train from Oslo Airport Gardermoen.

 Oslo Congress Centre

 Oslo Congress Centre boasts eight halls, one auditorium and seven meeting rooms with a meeting capacity for up to 1,400 delegates.
 The congress centre can host conferences, seminars, exhibitions and release parties.
-Oslo Congress Centre has four restaurants, two of which can each serve 250 people.
+Oslo Congress Centre has four restaurants, two of which can serve 250 people each.

 Oslo Concert Hall